MicrosoftDocs/dynamics365smb-docs/business-central/projects-manage-projects.md

 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---

 # Project management

-In [!INCLUDE[prod_short](includes/prod_short.md)], you can perform common project management tasks, such as configuring a project and scheduling a resource, as well as providing the information needed to manage budgets and monitor progress.
+[!INCLUDE[prod_short](includes/prod_short.md)] supports common project accounting, but you can do much more: perform common project management tasks, such as configuring a project and scheduling a resource, as well as providing the information needed to manage budgets and monitor progress.
 You can track machine and employee hours on the project by using time sheets.
 As a project manager, you have a good overview, not only of individual projects, but also of the allocation of employees, machinery and other resources being used in all projects.

 ## Get started with projects